marcosolina/LearningReactJs/Course/README.md

   - You cannot use this kind of components in functional components at the moment (2022)

 ## Section 14: Sending Http Request

+## Section 15: Building custom react hook

+- Are regular functions which can contain **stateful** logic
+- Can use other React hooks and React state
+- The name of the function you create **must** start with the "use" prefix (useMyCustomHook(...))